Online casino legal vs illegal: The ANJ guide to playing safely in France

-In France, the legality of a gambling site rests on a single criterion: the license issued by the ANJ.
-Only sports betting, horse racing, and poker are authorized.
+In France, the legality of a gambling site relies on a single criterion: the approval issued by the ANJ.
+Only sports betting, horse racing betting, and poker are authorized.
 Slot machines and table games like roulette remain prohibited online.
 Sites without a French license expose players to unpaid winnings, personal data theft, and a complete lack of legal recourse.

 01